Clelia clelia, Clelia equatoriana, Clelia hussami, Clelia langeri, Clelia plumbea, Clelia scytalina

 How To Identify Mussurana: Appearance and Description

 Mussuranas are large, slender snakes whose adults are black, brown or dark blue on top and whitish-yellow ventrally.
 Their heads are distinct from their necks, and they have round snouts.
-Their eyes are medium-sized with cat-like pupils, and they have smooth scales on their backs.
+These snakes have medium-sized eyes with cat-like pupils, and they have smooth scales on their backs.
 Their juveniles are often pink, with light-colored collars.

-Mussuranas have teeth at the front of their upper jaws but also have rear-fangs.
-These are called opisthoglyphous teeth.
+Mussuranas have teeth at the front of their upper jaws but also have rear-fangs, called opisthoglyphous teeth.
 They help the snake hold its snake prey by the head, the better to subdue and swallow it.
 All mussurana snakes lay eggs, and they may be nocturnal or diurnal depending on where they live.

 Mussuranas breed in early March, and after mating the female lays nine to 25 eggs that hatch after three to four months.